 Is the Royal Edinburgh Ticket worth it?

-The Royal Edinburgh Ticket is designed for people who plan to visit all three of the royal attractions in Edinburgh and would like to also use the sightseeing buses.
-If you only plan to visit one or two attractions, then you won’t get as much value out of the ticket and the savings will be minimal.
+The Royal Edinburgh Ticket is designed for people who plan to visit all three royal attractions and want to use the sightseeing buses.
+If you meet both those criteria, the ticket will save you money and time.
+If you only plan to visit one or two attractions, or if you would rather take public buses or the tram instead of the sightseeing buses, you are probably better off buying individual tickets.

 Cost Savings